Trump promises UK a "phenomenal" post-Brexit trade deal, solution to Huawei discord

 “As the UK makes preparations to exit the European Union, the United States is committed to a phenomenal trade deal between the US and the UK,” Trump said.

-He said he had refused to meet opposition Labour Party leader Jeremy Corbyn, a veteran socialist who criticized Trump at a protest in central London on Tuesday.
+He said he had refused to meet opposition Labour Party leader Jeremy Corbyn, a veteran socialist who criticised Trump at a protest in central London on Tuesday.

 Trump said Queen Elizabeth was a “fantastic woman” and thanked Britain for the state visit which he said had cemented the greatest alliance the world had ever known.